Forest school At watton at stone

 The Forest School Ethos

+We are extremely lucky to have a great outdoor learning facilities on our school site.
 Forest School is a unique educational experience and process that offers children the opportunity to succeed and develop confidence and self-esteem through hands-on learning experiences in a woodland environment.

 The Forest School concept originated in Denmark, originally aimed at preschool children, where it was found that children who had attended forest school then arrived at school with strong social and communication skills, having the ability to work in groups effectively, generally had high self-esteem and a confidence in their own abilities.
 These foundations helped them to raise their academic achievements.
+However, at Watton at Stone we promote the benefits of outdoor learning all through the school.
+The older children love it too!

 A Forest School encourages children to: